balrog-kun/blinkenbike/README.md

 firmware and (in theory) can be switched in runtime.

 Switching between these programs is done by detecting when the rider is braking.
+No additional sensors are necessary beyond the inercial sensors used for reading the wheel position.
 A sequence of three short brakes (periods between 100ms - 400ms) followed by a long pause (1 - 3s) and then another brake causes the sketch to skip to the next program, while two short brakes with a long pause go to the previous program.
-This is work in progress though, currently only works when the bike is moving very slowly or stopped.
+This is still work in progress, it should work when the bike is rolling on a relatively even surface and the braking is quite sharp.
+On uneven surface or when riding really fast and the surface is not perfectly flat it'll probably fail to detect anything but noise.
+There may be false positives too.
+It should be easy to disable this mechanism in the code if desired.

-After you power the device up, the first fraction of a second, the sketch tries to collect gyroscope calibration data and assumes the wheel is stationary for that period, so try to keep it still for a short moment when starting the code.
+After you power the device up, the first fraction of a second the sketch tries to collect gyroscope calibration data and assumes the wheel is stationary for that period, so try to keep it still for a short moment when starting the code.